-This wonderful trekking destination in the eastern-central region of Nepal which takes the trekkers to the mountainous range of rolwalling valley of Nepal along with the Tibetan border.
-Tsho rolpa lake trek is one of the least visited trekking routes provides the enchanting views of majestic mountains like, Gaurisankar, Lang tang and Everest Himalayan ranges.
-However the major attraction of this trek is itself the “Tsho Rolpa Lake”.
+This wonderful trekking destination in the eastern-central region of Nepal which takes the trekkers to the mountainous range of Rolwaling valley of Nepal along with the Tibetan border.
+Tsho Rolpa lake trek is one of the least visited trekking routes provides the enchanting views of majestic mountains like Gaurisankar, Lang tang and Everest Himalayan ranges.
+However, the major attraction of this trek is itself the “Tsho Rolpa Lake”.

-Despite of being visited by the less number of trekkers, this region has got all the major facilities like accommodation, proper and safe trekking trails, tea houses and many more.
-Not only that mighty nature has blessed this region with some of the most amazing landscape, magnificent views, wilderness vegetations and the mountains that stands over 7,000 meters high.
-Trekking in this region will give you the life time experience as there are many things still untouched and unexplored.
+Despite being visited by the less number of trekkers, this region has got all the major facilities like accommodation, proper and safe trekking trails, tea houses and many more.
+Not only that mighty nature has blessed this region with some of the most amazing landscape, magnificent views, wilderness vegetations and the mountains that stand over 7,000 meters high.
+Trekking in this region will give you the life experience as there are many things still untouched and unexplored.

-Sherpa expedition and trekking has been organizing various treks and tours in different parts of Nepal so, our team has crafted the best itinerary in such a way that you do not miss any aspect of this trek in Nepal.
+Sherpa expedition and trekking have been organizing various treks and tours in different parts of Nepal so, our team has crafted the best itinerary in such a way that you do not miss any aspect of this trek in Nepal.

 Day 1: Arrival in Kathmandu (1,300 m) at Tribhuvan international airport and transfer to hotel.
 O/N at hotel.

-Our representative from Sherpa expedition and trekking will be there at airport to welcome you and transfer to your desire hotel.
+Our representative from Sherpa expedition and trekking will be there at the airport to welcome you and transfer to your desired hotel.
 Reaching upon your desired hotel relax and freshen up yourself after your long flight, you will be then invited to visit our office for a briefing about your trek program and a short meeting with your guide.

 Day 2: Drive from Kathmandu to Jagat (1,400 m), 9-10 hours.